-Pierce County Fire Prevention schedules all inspections over the phone.
-Please call our main line at 253-798-7179 and select option 1.
+If you would like to schedule an inspection over the phone, please call our main line at 253-798-7179 and select option 1.
 You will need to provide 3 pieces of information:

-- The name and number for the contact who will be in site
+2. The name and phone number for the contact who will be on site

 All occupancies in unincorporated Pierce County, other than 1 and 2 family dwellings, are considered commercial occupancies and are included in this program.
 Cities and towns conduct their own programs designed to meet the needs of their jurisdictions.

 The Pierce County Fire Prevention Bureau personnel conducting your inspection are professional, trained, career employees.
 They will identify themselves and have proper I.D. with them at the time of your inspection.
 They are employees of Pierce County, not your local fire district.